mtngrown/mtngrown.github.io/source/panzerblitz/balance.html.markdown

 infantry as far south as possible as early as possible so that the advance doesn't get bogged assaulting the German blocking forces.

+The Russians have a compelling case for using the gullies to avoid being overrun while moving south, with the added benefit of concealment.

+The Germans, faced with Russians in gullies, may need to park some sacrificial panzers in the gullies to slow down the advance.
+This may cost some German armor, but it may not, and every hex counts.

 ### Victory conditions

 * Require Russians to advance further for each victory condition, say 9 or